pingcap/docs/reference/tools/ticdc/deploy.md

 ### Fresh deploy TiCDC using TiUP

 TiUP cluster is the deployment tool for TiDB 4.0 and later versions.
-TiDB v4.0.0-rc.1 or later version is required when you deploy and run TiCDC.
+You must deploy and run TiCDC on TiDB v4.0.0-rc.1 or a later version.

 To deploy TiCDC, take the following steps: